Dementia Care

 Symptoms of dementia

-As there are many different types of dementia – each caused by different problems in the brain, the symptoms can vary.
-However, there are some common symptoms which can be found across the different types.
+As there are many different types of dementia, and each is caused by different problems in the brain, symptoms can vary.
+Even in people with the same form of dementia, the symptoms experienced can be quite different.

-• Confusion – around daily tasks and times/dates
+- confusion – around daily tasks and times/dates

-• Struggling to follow a conversation
+- struggling to follow a conversation

-A progressive disease which directly affects the brain and causes dementia
+A progressive disease which directly affects the brain and causes dementia.

 It’s caused by a buildup of proteins which form abnormal structures that cause nerve cells to die and a loss of brain tissue.

-• confusion and disorientation
+- confusion and disorientation

-• difficulty making decisions
+- difficulty making decisions

-• hallucinations
+- hallucinations

-• low mood
+- low mood

-• anxiety
+- anxiety

-• problems with speech
+- problems with speech

-• personality changes
+- personality changes

 Characterised by dementia symptoms occurring as a result of problems with the supply of blood to the brain.